blinddreamer/showTime/README.md

-# Discord Time Converter Bot ⏰🔥
+# Discord Time Converter Bot ⏰

-A simple Discord bot that listens for `HH:MMET` time mentions (like `19:00ET`) and:
+A Discord bot that detects EVE Time (ET/UTC) mentions in chat and helps players convert them to their local timezone.

-- Converts them to **EVE Time (UTC)**
-- Replies with the converted time
-- Reacts to the message with a 🔥 emoji

 Perfect for coordinating fleet ops across time zones.

+---

+## Features

+### Automatic ET detection

+When any message contains a time in `HH:MM ET` format (e.g. `19:00ET` or `15:30 et`), the bot replies with a button attached to the original message.
+Clicking **"🕒 Show in my timezone"** shows the converted local time — visible only to you.

+### `/et` slash command

+Use `/et` to manually convert an EVE time to your local timezone.
+Discord prompts for two separate fields:

+- **hour** — EVE time hour (0–23)
+- **minute** — EVE time minute (0–59)

+The result is shown only to you (ephemeral), so it won't clutter the channel.

 ---